Recommended SailingView Details

 The motto at Best Ugly Bagels is “ugly ain’t fancy,” and this bagel joint hand-rolls their bagels and simmers them in honey water.
 It’s a different take on the traditional water boiled bagel, but it’s meant to be crispy on the outside and doughy on the inside.
 Choose classic toppings like lox, capers, and dill, or go for a cream cheese schmear.
 Either way, it’s a delicious breakfast option in Auckland.

-Maori settlement in the area of Auckland began thousands of years ago, but Europeans didn’t step foot in New Zealand until the mid-19th century.
-The discovery of gold in New Zealand in the 1800s caused an unforeseeable but impactful boom in miners to the country, coming from places like China and Australia.
-This melting pot of individuals greatly influenced the culture of New Zealand, who stayed in the region permanently to start their businesses and raise families.
-Today, Auckland is New Zealand’s biggest city where over 1.5 million people live.
+Maori settlement in the area of Auckland began thousands of years ago, but Europeans didn’t step foot in New Zealand until the early 19th century.
+The discovery of gold in New Zealand in the 1800s caused an unforeseeable but impactful boom in fortune hunters arriving from places like China and Australia.
+This melting pot of individuals greatly influenced the culture of New Zealand, and who stayed in the region permanently to start their businesses and raise families.
+Today, Auckland is New Zealand’s biggest city with over 1.5 million people representing many ethnic origins.

-Ships dock at Princess Wharf, which is only a short walk to other restaurants and shops nearby.
-Princess Wharf is also just a 10-minute walk from the heart of downtown Auckland, which is where you’ll find plentiful shopping opportunities.
+Ships dock at either Princes Wharf or Queens Wharf, both of which are only a short walk to restaurants and shops, and just a 10-minute walk from the heart of downtown Auckland, which is where you’ll find plentiful shopping opportunities.

-Getting around in the city of Auckland is pretty easy and straightforward, and downtown Auckland is pretty walkable.
-There’s also a bus system.
+Getting around the city of Auckland is pretty easy and straightforward, and downtown Auckland is pretty walkable.
+There’s also a bus system, including the green Link bus which loops around central shopping precincts.
 Taxis are all over the port area where cruises from Auckland depart and are easy to use.
 It’s also possible for you to arrange an excursion with Celebrity, where your transportation needs will be taken care of.

 You’ll find duty-free shopping for souvenirs and other local items at the DFS Galleria Custom House that you can stop in before one of our cruises from Auckland.
-At Britomart, you’ll find vintage shopping, bookstores, and antiques.
-Ponsonby is known for designer fashions and shops that highlight local designers in fashion, interiors, and more.
+At Britomart, you’ll find fashion boutiques, bookstores, and a variety of shopping.
+Ponsonby is known for designer fashions and design stores that highlight local designers in jewellery, art and interiors.
 Whether you have a retail mission or you’re just window shopping, Auckland’s shopping districts offer homewares, art, and beautiful clothes at all price points.